PlutoZhang/Zowe-docs/topics/atlas-verifyinstall.md

 # Verifying Atlas installation

-After Atlas is installed and the FEKATLS procedure is started, you can verify the installation from an internet browser by using the following URL:
+After Atlas is installed and the FEKATLS procedure is started, you can verify the installation from an Internet browser by using the following URL:

 https://*your.server*:*atlasport*/Atlas/api/system/version